-The Index Service supports the creation of primary and secondary indexes on items stored within Couchbase clusters.
+The Index Service supports the creation of primary and secondary indexes on items stored within Couchbase databases.
 Indexes enable and enhance the performance of query operations.

-The Index Service is used to create indexes from predefined subsets of bucket-data.
+The Index Service creates indexes from predefined subsets of bucket data.
 The Query Service relies on indexes provided by the Index Service.

-The N1QL query language is used to instruct the Index Service to create indexes.
+The SQL++ query language instructs the Index Service to create indexes.
 The Index Service can create two types of indexes:

-A Secondary Index is frequently referred to as a Global Secondary Index, or GSI.
-This is the kind of index used most frequently in Couchbase Server, for queries performed with the N1Ql query-language.
-The CREATE INDEX statement is used to create secondary indexes.
+A Secondary Index is often called a Global Secondary Index, or GSI.
+This index is used frequently in Couchbase Server for queries performed with the SQL++ query language.
+The CREATE INDEX statement creates secondary indexes.

-Primary: Based on on the unique key of every item in a specified bucket or collection (Couchbase Server 7.0+).
+Based on the unique key of every item in a specified bucket or collection.
 Every primary index is maintained asynchronously.

-A primary index is intended to be used for simple queries, which have no filters or predicates.
-The CREATE PRIMARY INDEX statement is used to create primary indexes.
+A primary index is for simple queries that have no filters or predicates.
+The CREATE PRIMARY INDEX statement creates primary indexes.

 Couchbase Capella supports standard index storage for saving indexes.
-By default, an index is saved on the node on which it is created.
-Each index is created on one keyspace (bucket or collection) only; but multiple indexes may be created on a single keyspace (bucket or collection).
+By default, an index is saved on the node where it’s created.
+Each index is created on one keyspace—a bucket or collection.
+Multiple indexes can be created on a single keyspace.